Topics Workshop for Persons Responsible for Product Information Overview Management and Practice Management in FY2021" was held.

 3. special lecture

-Explanation of Preparation Guideline from Statistical Perspective
+Explanation of the Guidelines for Preparation from a Statistical Perspective

 At the beginning of the lecture, he informed the audience that the purpose of this presentation was to "deepen understanding of the rules regarding statistics in the preparation guidelines" and that he wanted the audience to understand "the necessity of statistical rules and how not complying with such rules may cause misunderstanding among medical professionals.